 Founded in 1875, Hebrew Union College-Jewish Institute of Religion (HUC-JIR) educates individuals for service to the Reform Movement and the Jewish people worldwide as rabbis, cantors, educators, and nonprofit management professionals, and offers graduate programs to scholars and clergy of all faiths.

-Dr. Andrew Rehfeld was elected by the HUC-JIR Board of Governors to serve as HUC-JIR’s 13th President on December 18, 2001 and will begin his tenure on April 1, 2018.
-A leading political scientist and distinguished Jewish communal leader, Dr. Rehfeld’s career has bridged both the academic and professional worlds as Associate Professor of Political Science at Washington University (2001 to present) and as President and CEO of the Jewish Federation of St. Louis (2012 to present).
-Building on the success of Rabbi Aaron D. Panken, Ph.D., z”l, Dr. Rehfeld will bring bold ideas and dynamic leadership to propel HUC-JIR to the furthest reaches of excellence.
+Dr. Andrew Rehfeld was elected by the HUC-JIR Board of Governors to serve as HUC-JIR’s 13th President on December 18, 2001 and began his tenure on April 1, 2019.
+A leading political scientist and distinguished Jewish communal leader, Dr. Rehfeld’s career has bridged both the academic and professional worlds as Associate Professor of Political Science at Washington University (2001 to 2019) and as President and CEO of the Jewish Federation of St. Louis (2012 to 2019).
+Building on the success of Rabbi Aaron D. Panken, Ph.D., z”l, Dr. Rehfeld brings bold ideas and dynamic leadership to propel HUC-JIR to the furthest reaches of excellence.

 Hebrew Union College-Jewish Institute of Religion is North America’s premier institution of Jewish higher education and the center for professional leadership development of Reform Judaism.
 A multi-campus academic and spiritual learning community, HUC-JIR builds vibrant progressive Judaism in North America, Israel, and around the globe by: